IT-UOT/Qabas/README.md

 * `7-may-2023:` added "News" tab and almost everything related to it
 * `8-may-2023:` added "About" tab and almost everything related to it, also added "The dashboard" empty screen, some changes to the way themes work, added consts file
 * `9-may-2023:` switch departments from firebase realtime database to firebase firestore
+* `11-may-2023:`
-* `11-may-2023:` fix bug when loading the departments
+    - fix bug when loading the departments
+    - add NavigationRail to the dashboard screen